-The robotic vacuum has made inroads into the overall vacuum market since Roomba's inception in 2002 and now constitutes about 15% of the global industry (defined as vacuums over $200 apiece), up from 5% in 2009.
+Robotic vacuums have made inroads into the overall vacuum market since Roomba's inception in 2002 and now constitutes about 18% of the global industry (defined as vacuums over $200 apiece), up from 5% in 2009.

-Because of its scalable cost structure, iRobot should be able to continue expanding profitability as deliveries increase.
-Read more
+Because of its scalable cost structure, iRobot should be able to continue expanding profitability over the long run as deliveries increase.

 Three former Massachusetts Institute of Technology researchers--current CEO Colin Angle, former chairwoman Helen Greiner, and former chief technology officer Rodney Brooks--founded iRobot in 1991.
 We think Angle's pay over the past several years has Read more